floating-ui/floating-ui/README.md

 ### Dist targets

 Popper.js is currently shipped with 3 targets in mind: UMD, ESM, and ESNext.
-No have idea what am I talking about?
+Have no idea what am I talking about?
 You are looking for UMD probably.

 - UMD - Universal Module Definition: AMD, RequireJS, and globals;
 - ESM - ES Modules: For webpack/Rollup or browser supporting the spec;